 Volunteer support from individuals in our community is vital to our organization.
-Opportunities for individuals include maintaining the Food Forest, service projects around the property or joining our advisory board.
+Opportunities for individuals include maintaining the orchard, service projects around the property or joining our advisory board.

 Volunteer Service Days